 Beveled Edges Help Your Hardwood Look Better Longer.

-Beveled edges have unfairly been referred to a "the valley of dirt" when in reality those tiny grooves can actually help your hardwood look better longer, since dust and debris naturally fall into the gaps.
-Dirt that collects in these spaces is not sitting on the plank surface waiting to scratch and dull the finish.
+Beveled edges have unfairly been referred to as "the valley of dirt" when in reality those tiny grooves can actually help your hardwood look better longer since dust and debris naturally fall into the gaps.
+The dirt that collects in these spaces is not sitting on the plank surface waiting to scratch and dull the finish.